harbour/core/README.md

-Same as 32-bit Windows, but, you'll have to change `%ProgramFiles%` to `%ProgramFiles(x86)%` for 32-bit and mixed tools, you can build for both x86 and x64 without building a native target first, and potential differences with some compilers in order to use native binaries if they are available.
+Same as 32-bit Windows, but, you'll have to change `%ProgramFiles%` to `%ProgramFiles(x86)%` for 32-bit and mixed tools, you can build for both x86 and x64 without building a native target first, and potential differences with some compilers in using native binaries if they are available.

 ```batchfile